Code of Ethics

 Nondiscrimination and Equal Employment Opportunity - GUESS? is an equal opportunity employer.
 We embrace and value a diverse workforce and pledge to provide equal employment opportunity to all job applicants and employees.
 We will not tolerate discrimination against applicants or employees based on any impermissible classification including their race, religion, color, gender, age, marital status, national origin, sexual orientation, citizenship status, disability or status as a disabled veteran.
 We require all employees to refrain from unlawful discrimination in any aspect of employment, including decisions concerning recruitment, hiring, termination, promotions, salary treatment, or any other condition of employment or career development.
 This also means we will treat all GUESS? employees, customers, suppliers and other people with whom we come in contact with respect, dignity and honesty.
 We will not tolerate the use of discriminatory slurs, or any other remarks, jokes or conduct that in the judgment of GUESS? encourages or permits an offensive or hostile work environment.

 Sexual and other Forms of Harassment - GUESS? policy, as well as federal, state and local laws, strictly prohibits any form of harassment in the workplace, including unlawful harassment based on race or gender.
-This prohibition also applies to the harassment of GUESS? employees by non-employees.
-Sexual harassment includes linking, either explicitly or implicitly, a person's submission to, or rejection of, sexual advances to any decision regarding that person's terms or conditions of employment.
+This prohibition also applies to the harassment of (i) GUESS? employees by non-employees and (ii) business partners, consultants or prospective business partners, consultants or employees by GUESS? employees or directors.
+Sexual harassment includes linking, either explicitly or implicitly, a person's submission to, or rejection of, sexual advances to any decision regarding that person's terms or conditions of employment or other engagement with the Company.
 It also includes the existence of a sexually abusive or hostile working environment.
 This can be characterized by unwelcome sexual advances or verbal or physical conduct of a sexual nature.
+All executives are required to attend anti-harassment training at least annually as a condition to their continued employment, and executives found to have not attended the required annual training are subject to disciplinary action, which may include termination.

 Reporting Responsibilities and Procedures - If you believe that you have been subjected to harassment of any kind or any other type of unlawful discrimination, you may wish to confront the offender and state that the conduct is unacceptable.
 If you are uncomfortable with this approach or if you have already tried it unsuccessfully, you should report the matter to the Human Resources Department or the General Counsel.
 Complaints of harassment, abuse or discrimination will be investigated promptly and thoroughly and will be kept confidential to the extent possible.
 If you feel that you have been discriminated against or subjected to sexual or other prohibited forms of harassment, or if you feel retaliated against because of filing a complaint, you should bring the matter to the attention of the Human Resources Department or the General Counsel.
 Employees found to have engaged in sexual harassment or any other kind of abusive behavior shall be subject to disciplinary action, which may include termination.
 However, false accusations of harassment also violate GUESS? policy.